tedtoal/Button_TT/README.md

 #include <TS_Display.h>
 ```

-The file pair *Button_TT_collection.h/.cpp* in the *Button_TT* library defines a class *Button_TT_collection* whose purpose is to maintain a set of buttons that are currently displayed on the screen and can be tapped to initiate some action.
-Your code must have one instance of the class, and as tappable buttons are created, they must be registered with that instance, including a function to be called if the button is tapped.
-If the display is changed, for example by displaying a different screen with different buttons, the registered buttons must be cleared from the instance and then the buttons for the new screen must be registered with it.
-To use the touchscreen with the *Button_TT* library, include that header file:
+The file pair *Button_TT_collection.h/.cpp* in the *Button_TT* library defines a class *Button_TT_collection* which manages a set of tappable buttons that are currently displayed on the screen.
+You must create one instance of the class and register tappable buttons with it, with a function to be called if the button is tapped.
+When a new screen is displayed with different buttons, the registered buttons must be cleared and the buttons for the new screen registered.
+To use this class, start by including the header file:

 ```
-// Include when button tap response is required.
+// Include to manage tappable buttons.
 #include <Button_TT_collection.h>
 ```